Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 Boosting Strength

-If you're just getting started on a muscle-building routine, it's best to focus on building strength first.
+If you're starting a muscle-building routine, it's best to focus on building strength first, prioritizing compound movements over isolation exercises.

-Squats, deadlifts, pull-ups, overhead press, and the bench press will give you additional strength and help you lift more weight.
+Stick to the foundational lifts — squats, deadlifts, pull-ups, overhead presses, and the bench press will give you additional strength and help you lift more weight.

 Increasing Size

-The idea is to introduce intramuscular damage, as your body heals the fibers in your muscles will grow larger, increasing the size of your muscle.
+The idea is to introduce intramuscular damage; as your body heals, the fibers in your muscles will grow larger, increasing the size of your muscles.
+If you're strong, you'll be able to lift more weights, which will help you gain the desired look much faster.

 Weights Alone Are Not Enough

+It should be clear that if you’re looking to build muscle, you must have a complete plan.
 Of course, this means lifting weights, but you'll also want to condition your body and get plenty of rest.

 The American Heart Association recommends 30-40 minutes of medium to intense activity 3-4 times a week.
+But, if you want muscle gains, you'll need more than exercise to maintain your health.

 Core strength is essential to your ability to perform any strengthening exercise.

-It also trains the muscles in your lower back, hips, pelvis, and even your abdomen.
+A strong core improves your balance and posture, helping you to adopt the right posture for your muscle-building workout.
+It also trains your lower back, hips, pelvis, and abdomen muscles.
 The better these work together, the easier you’ll find it is to lift heavy weights and build more muscle.

-You'll not only be giving your muscles rest and much needed time to repair, but you'll also be giving your body a chance to create and balance out hormone production.
+Also, if you're hitting the weights hard, you'll want to give your body time to repair.
+This means sleeping 7-9 hours every night.
+You'll not only give your muscles rest and much-needed time to repair, but you'll also give your body a chance to create and balance out hormone production.

 - Squats